farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 Once they've decided on a strategy, the GM cuts to the first scene of the mission using the result of the mission roll to describe the PCs current position.

 Once the mission is over, the PCs go back to their H.Q., and the loop starts anew.

+> #### Example
+>
+> _The PCs just got back to their space ship after pulling a very successful heist.
+As they come back, the GM draws 3 cards from a deck of cards._
+>
+> _The GM then reads the 3 prompts associated with the cards_
+>
+> - _**The AI**: The AI of the ship just discovered sarcasm. (`Red Card`)_
+> - _**The Ship**: There are no more food-tubes in the kitchen. (`Black Card`)_
+> - _**The Next Score**: A bounty was just put on a group of crazy pirates near the asteroid belt. (`Red Card`)_
+>
+> _The GM then gradually reveals those narrative hooks to the players as they interact with their ship._
+>
+> _When the PCs are ready to start their next mission, the GM rolls `2d6` (one for each red card).
+They get a `4`, so the mission will start with a `risky` position._
+>
+> *The GM then thinks about a way to make the bounty on the pirates more complicated.
+They decide that when the PCs arrive, there will already be another crew of scoundrels there trying to catch the bounty as well.*

+> ## Recap
+>
+> When the PCs go back to their HQ, the GM draws 3 card from a standard deck of playing cards.
+>
+> Each card gives a new story prompt to the GM to make the world feel more alive.
+>
+> To determine how the PC's next mission is going to start, roll `1d6` for each red card that was drawn.
+The result of this roll tells us what is going to be the initial `position` the PCs will find themselves in when starting their next mission.
+>
+> - On a `1-3`, the PCs start in a `desperate` position.
+> - On a `4-5`, the PCs start in a `risky` position.
+> - On a `6`, the PCs start in a `controlled` position.
+> - On a `66`, the PCs start in a `controlled` position, and gain some additional benefit.

 # Quick Charge Extra | Extras